Libya's Haftar committed to ending oil blockade, U.S. says

 Although authorities in eastern Libya have allowed some stored oil products to be exported in order to ease a power generation crisis in eastern Libya, they have stopped short of lifting the blockade.

-Reporting by Hesham Abdul Khalek and Omar Fahmy; Writing by Aidan Lewis; Editing by Pravin Char and Christina Fincher
+Reporting by Ayman al-Warfalli, Hesham Abdul Khalek and Omar Fahmy; Writing by Aidan Lewis; Editing by Pravin Char and Christina Fincher

 Our Standards: The Thomson Reuters Trust Principles.